ShiegeChan/SensEdu/docs/index.md

 {: .fs-6 .fw-400}
 ---

-SensEdu is an educational project designed to simplify entry into RADAR and communications research.
+SensEdu is an ultrasonic ranging and detection development shield for Arduino GIGA R1, designed as an open-source educational project to lower the barrier to ultrasonic sensing and research.
 {: .fw-500}

 Based on the [STM32H747] Microcontroller and runs on the [Arduino GIGA R1 WiFi] development Board, providing industry-standard embedded development experience while remaining beginner-friendly.
 SensEdu is perfect for students looking for a smooth introduction to this field, offering an easy-to-understand yet highly modifiable software and hardware environment.